Overseer Studio Beta

 Overseer ships with a handful of useful tile extensions including:

-You can also easily build your own extensions!
+You can also easily install or build extensions to further expand Overseer!

 Yes!
 Overseer Studio was built to be modular by design.
 You can create extensions, presets, and themes for Overseer Studio and share them however you'd like.